While answers here reflect online perspectives, where main campus differs, note reflect variations.

 In order to maxmimize student success, faculty approve certain lower division courses for high school students that meet admission criteria and course prerequisites.
 Consult the list of Courses Approved for High School Registrations each time you apply.
 If you have completed several Andrews University courses with high grades, and would like to take a class not on the pre-approved class list, email email@example.com noting the class you are interested in and why you think you're ready for this more challenging class.
 If you've taken prerequisite classes at another college or university, include an unofficial copy of that institution's transcript.
 We will review your request with the department chair for a decision within a week.

 Good question.
 You do need to choose carefully.
 Read the Degree Fast Track information.

-Registrations for high school students are processed from December 1 for Spring classes and from August 1 for Fall classes.
 Registrations are processed in the order received as long as there are seats available and all prerequisites and admission criteria are met.
-Expect an email regarding registration status within a week of confirmed receipt of a completed application.

-The courses are developed by college professors to be taught at a college level for college credit.
-They are rigorous and recommended only for high performing students who meet college admission criteria.
+The courses are developed by Andrews University professors to be taught at the university level to earn university credit.
+They are rigorous and recommended only for high performing students who meet Andrews University admission criteria.

 Yes.
 If students turn 20 by September 1, they are ineligible for the high school tuition rate, but are welcome to continue taking Andrews University courses at the regular university student rate.
-The lower age limit is not specified, but students should be taking the majority of their courses at the grade 10, 11 or 12 or an equivalent level in another country.
+The lower age limit is not specified; rather, students must be completing grade 10, 11 or 12 or an equivalent level in another country.

 To be eligible, students must be attending an English medium school, with a GPA of 3.0 or higher and recommended by the School.
-91% of students who met our admission criteria in 2010-2014 earned A or B grades.
+91% of students who met our admission criteria in recent years earned A or B grades.

-Some of the classes are lecture-based, some are more participatory, just as they are in the high school classroom.
+Some of the classes are lecture-based, some are more participatory, depending on the discipline and instructor preference, among other factors.
 In distance education, lecture-based classes may take a variety of forms.
 Students may watch class-length video presentations or shorter lecture segments, interspersed with review sections.
-All courses, however, include some interaction with the teacher and among other students.
+All courses, however, include some interaction with the teacher and classmates, online and on campus.

 The level of interaction within a course varies from course to course and depends on the discipline.
 Instructors also interact with students through email discussion and chat, initiated by both instructor and students, as needed.

-All classes are created, developed, and taught by experienced Christian teachers who are Seventh-day Adventists in good standing.
-Therefore, the courses are built upon a Christian worldview.
-The principles of the Seventh-day Adventist faith and learning are integrated into learning through intentional curriculum planning as well as more informal interactions between faculty and students in and out of class.
+All classes are created, developed, and taught by experienced Seventh-day Adventist Christian teachers and scholars qualified in their discipline.
+Courses are built upon a Christian worldview.
+The principles of Christian faith are integrated into learning through intentional curriculum planning as well as more informal interactions between faculty and students in and out of class.

-Courses are structured to complete in a 15-week semester.
-When a student logs in to Andrews University's online learning management system called learninghub, each course has its own learning space.
-The course begins with an orientation module to help the student learn how to use the tools to access the course content, participate in discussions, complete and submit assignments, request and take exams.
+Classes are structured to complete in a 15-week semester.
+When a student logs into the online learning management system called learninghub, each course has its own learning space.
+In the orientation module, students learn how to access learning materials, participate in discussions, complete and submit assignments, request and take exams.

-Instructors are qualified adjunct faculty; main campus courses may be taught by adjunct or full-time faculty.
-Online students are guided through lessons with written instructions.
-Instructors will post questions, tips, and reminders in the course news and interact with students in the discussion assignments.
-Their contact information is posted and students are invited to email or call instructors with any questions.
+Online class instructors are qualified adjunct faculty; main campus courses may be taught by adjunct or full-time faculty.
+Online students are guided through lessons with audio-visuals and/or written instructions.
+Instructors will post questions, tips, and reminders in the class news and interact with students in the discussion assignments.
+Their contact information is posted in online classes and students are invited to email or call instructors with any questions.

 Interactive online courses, like courses taught face-to-face on campus, start and end on fixed dates, and have specific deadlines for assignments and exams.
-Students do not need to be 'in class' at a specific hour each day, as they can participate asynchronously at a time that fits their schedule best.
-Setting up fixed times they work on this course is important; daily is ideal.
+Students do not need to be 'in class' at a specific hour each day for online classes; they can participatte at a time that fits their schedule best.
+Setting up fixed times for learning is important; daily is ideal.